 “What d’you think I’m doing?”
-I piled them in the shed, and closed the door.
+I piled them in the shed and closed the door.
 I felt safe in that confined space.
-I looked through the window at Rebecca faffing around with a long stream of coloured light bulbs.
-Fortunately, Roland, my future father in law – in theory – would be arriving later to help set everything up.
+I looked out through the window at Rebecca faffing around with a long stream of coloured light bulbs.
+Fortunately, Roland, my future father-in-law – in theory – would be arriving later to help set everything up.
 In the other direction was a long lawn, and beyond it, a copse and a small lake.
 Thanks to our engagement, I had my eye on this little lot.

 Back on the patio, I pecked Rebecca on the cheek.
 “Well, a grand spent on fireworks, money down the drain.”

 She laughed, bright blue eyes and dimpled cheeks reminding me that I was getting betrothed to a special lady.
 “Or up in smoke!
 Don’t be miserable, Jack.
 It’s a special occasion, a very special occasion.”

 “I remember when I was a kid, my uncle Stan played a trick on me.
 Gave me a display firework at a family bonfire night.
 There must have been a hundred bangs – scared half the dogs in the district to death!”